11 Incredible Things To Do At Naoshima & Teshima Art Islands In Japan

-There are 3 main Art Islands, the most well known called Naoshima, and Teshima and Inujima located on the Seto Inland Sea.
+There are 3 main Art Islands, the most well known is called Naoshima Island.
+Teshima and Inujima located on the Seto Inland Sea.

 One of the many beaches on Naoshima Island

-After a lot of research, it looked like we could visit both islands at a squeeze for the day on our way from Osaka down to Hiroshima.
+After a lot of research, it looked like we could visit Naoshima and Teshima art islands in one the day on our way from Osaka down to Hiroshima.

 Japan’s famous JR Sanyo Shinkansen train, aka ‘The Bullet Train’